Man sentenced to nearly 15 years' jail over death of teen who was starved, beaten and chained in toilet

 The siblings fell out with their father over their expenses on the company’s products, and eventually moved into Lim’s home in July 2020.
 Chee joined them after a dispute with her husband.

-In October that year, Chee devised a fine system for Lim’s bad habits, such as dragging his feet when he walked, which affected his marketing and sale of products.
+In October that year, Chee came up with a fine system for Lim’s bad habits, such as dragging his feet when he walked, which supposedly affected his marketing and sale of products.

 The fines ranged from 50 cents to a few dollars, and Lim agreed to the system.
-Bocan and his sister were soon also subject to it to correct their habits.
+Bocan and his sister were soon also subject to it.

 After a month, Chee and Bocan thought the fines were ineffective and introduced physical punishments, including exercise and beatings.
 Baoying was punished the most, made to perform squats for up to six hours at a time.